r0gue-io/pop-cli/crates/pop-chains/README.md

 ## Acknowledgements

-`pop-parachains` would not be possible without the awesome
+`pop-chains` would not be possible without the awesome
 crate: [zombienet-sdk](https://github.com/paritytech/zombienet-sdk).